How to spot timeshare claims scams: choosing a trustworthy claims or relinquishment firm

 A dirty business

-It is no secret that the timeshare business has been a serious magnet for nefarious characters during the past several decades.
-It has presented boundless opportunities to earn easy money in an environment tailor-made for sales: Holiday paradises and luxury apartments are irresistible for people enjoying the endorphins of a family break.
-It is well established psychology that people in a great mood are more prone to saying yes (it’s why you only ask your boss for a raise when she/he seems happy).
+It is no secret that the timeshare industry has attracted nefarious characters for decades.
+It offered easy money in an environment designed for selling: holiday resorts and luxury apartments are hard to resist when you are relaxed and enjoying a family break.
+It is well-established psychology that people in a good mood are more likely to say yes (which is why you ask your boss for a pay rise when they seem upbeat).

 CLC World.
 Notorious timeshare company

-Bad actors flocked to get involved in timeshare, and pushed the boundaries further and further.
+Bad actors flocked to timeshare and pushed the boundaries further and further.
 They sold apartments that would never be built.
-They lied about amenities that would never be available.
-They promised buy-back schemes that would never materialise, and reasonable limits to maintenance fee increases.
+They lied about amenities that would never exist.
+They promised buy-back schemes that would never materialise, and claimed there would be reasonable limits on maintenance fee increases.

-The business was used to launder the proceeds of crime on an unprecedented scale and by the year 1999, the authorities had focussed significant resources on reigning in the illegal activity, arresting many key criminals.
+The industry was also used to launder the proceeds of crime on an unprecedented scale and, by 1999, authorities had focused significant resources on reining in illegal activity, arresting many key criminals.

-Laws were also enacted to protect vulnerable consumers from high pressure sales.
+Laws were also enacted to protect consumers from high-pressure sales.

 Bad actors react

-The new edicts forbade companies from taking deposits during the cancellation period, which is currently 14 days in Europe.
-These two weeks allow a prospect to return home and assess their finances/the relative importance of a huge timeshare expenditure in the cold light of day.
+These new rules forbade companies from taking deposits during the cancellation period, which is currently 14 days in Europe.
+In practice, those two weeks give a buyer time to get home and reassess a major timeshare purchase – their finances, and whether the commitment still feels sensible – without the pressure of the sales environment.

 It all starts with a handshake…